Food And Water Contamination Illness

-MG Legal's solicitors specialising in personal injury, accept all food poisoning and food related injury compensation claims, on a NO WIN NO FEE basis, meaning there is no financial risk to you.
+MG Legal's solicitors specialising in personal injury, accept all food poisoning compensation claims, on a NO WIN NO FEE basis, meaning there is no financial risk to you.

-Contact our team of expert personal injury solicitors, and we will have your claim started straight away.
+Contact our team of expert personal injury solicitors, and if we accept your claim on a No Win No Fee Basis, will have your claim started straight away.

 Whenever you buy a food or drink item, you are owed a duty of care by the supplier; whether it's a restaurant, café, food stand, hotel, supermarket or corner shop - they must provide you with food or drink of a satisfactory quality, and which is safe for you to consume.